perseids-project/JackSON/docs/DEVELOP.md

 # Help develop JackSON!
-If you dig this project and want to contribute... thank you, and read on!
+If you like JackSON and want to contribute... thank you, and please read on!
+If you came here to learn how to build an app with JackSON read APP.md instead.

 ## Preferred Development Process
 * GitHub fork